-2.3.6.2.1 Retired workers and voluntary work
+2.3.6.2.1 Type of Work: Full-time, Part-time, Retired and Voluntary Scenarios

-These use cases describe in majority social networks/virtual communities to let retired persons participate to the society.
-This is part of the Integration Profile Social Interaction with Smart TV and will not be analysed any more in this section.
+The majority use cases describe social networks/virtual communities to let retired persons and/or voluntary workers participate to the society.
+This is summarized in Representative Use Case R08: Voluntary Work Communities, the technical aspects are part of the Integration Profile Social Interaction with Smart TV and will not be analysed any more in this section.
+There are also some use cases describing full-time and part-time work scenarios which are to be further analysed.

-2.3.6.2.2 Handicraft Work
+2.3.6.2.2 Location of Work: Workplace or Home Office